 The sigh involuntarily escapes both visitors and locals after they drive through U.S. Customs, turn onto Tyee Drive and see the long, expansive view of towering evergreens – the sea swelling in the distance.
 Not everyone feels it but if you do, you’re hooked.
-You’ll be back, again and again.
+You’ll be back, that’s absolutely guaranteed.
 After driving through loads of traffic, braking for stoplight after stoplight, passing store after store, finally, you’re looking at heaven.

 That’s when “The Sigh” will involuntarily escape you.
 Go ahead and let it out.
 We’ll wait.